joesb/helios360/content/index.md

 ## Joe Baker

-Joe has over 20 years of digital and IT consultancy sector experience, with particular expertise in regulated industries and central government digital transformation projects, with a specialist focus on delivering value in generative AI and AI agents.
+Joe has over 20 years of digital and IT consultancy sector experience, with particular expertise in regulated industries and central government digital transformation projects.
+He has a specialist focus on delivering value in generative AI and AI agent services.

 He has expert capability with client services delivery, governance, stakeholder management, leading cross-functional and multi-disciplinary teams.